caburj/transaccion/NOTES.md

 ## Currently working

-- summary of displayed transactions by category
-  - separate expenses from earnings
+- use better blue and better red for color of prices
+- fix the location of the current balance
+- fix the location of the delete button
 - summary as part of model
 - summary by month
   - month | total expense | total earning | balance
-- chart above categories

 ## TODO

+- put tooltips in the input fields
 - better summary
   - checkbox for including/excluding expenses/earnings
 - pages for monthly transactions